-NUS is a confederation of 600 students' unions, amounting to more than 95 per cent of all higher and further education unions in the UK and represents the interests of more than seven million students.
-NUS is a voluntary membership organisation which aims to make a difference to the lives of students and its member students' unions through a variety of activities.
+The National Union of Students (NUS) is a confederation of around 400 students' unions, amounting to more than 95 per cent of all higher and further education unions in the UK, and represents the interests of more than seven million students.
+NUS is a voluntary membership organisation that aims to make a difference in the lives of students and its member students' unions through a variety of activities.

 Find out more about the NUS

 The SU Bath currently has a 'dual membership', which means we are affiliated to the NUS (UK) and NUS Charity.
 However, decisions about our Students' Union are solely made by The SU Bath members; NUS supports its member Unions but it does not direct policy or activities within students’ unions.

 In March 2021, The SU held a referendum to determine student opinion on our membership with NUS.

 The term ‘affiliation to NUS’ can be ambiguous since there are different levels of membership related to the two separate companies of which the NUS is comprised.
 These are the ‘National Union of Students (UK)’ and ‘NUS Students’ Unions Charitable Services Ltd’.

 The differences between the components of the NUS and its tiered membership system are outlined below: